 If there is nothing available in Additional Drivers to improve the performance of your hardware device, you may find something on the hardware manufacturer's site.
 You may need to install proprietary manufacturer drivers using the command line if you choose to use them.
 If you do, be careful to follow the installation instructions diligently.
 Before you install, make a system backup and understand how to uninstall just in case the proprietary drivers don't work.
-DO NOT simply search for drivers using drivers.com or other third-party sites.
+DO NOT simply search for drivers using drivers.com or other thirdparty sites.
 When you use third-party sources, there is no guarantee that you aren't getting something that will inject malware or corrupt your system.
-If you are unsure, you should ask in the forums or simply settle for the possibly lower performance of the reverse-engineered driver.
+If you are unsure, or if you simply can't figure it out, you are better off asking about it in Ubuntu MATE forums and looking for someone else that has some advice or experience.
+Or you could just settle for the possibly lower performance of the reverse-engineered driver.